aosabook/500lines/sampler/README.md

 code.
 In this chapter, we will go through a simple example of how to sample random items in a computer game.
-In particular, we will focus on the design decisions which are specific to working with
-probabilities: including functions both for sampling and for evaluating probabilities, working in "log-space", allowing reproducibility, and separating the process of generating samples from the specific application.
+In particular, we will focus on the design decisions which are specific to working with probabilities, including functions both for sampling and for evaluating probabilities, working in "log-space", allowing reproducibility, and separating the process of generating samples from the specific application.